 Please note: A vulnerable sector police reference check is required by the successful candidate prior to hiring.
 YWCA Toronto is a unionized workplace.
 Staff are represented by CUPE Local 2189.
 This position is within the Bargaining Unit.
-Please indicate on your cover letter and email subject line if you are an internal candidate.
-For internal applicants, this position is secondable.
+Please indicate on your cover letter if you are an internal candidate.
+For internal applicants, this position is not secondable.

 YWCA Toronto promotes the principles of anti-oppression and adheres to the tenets of the Ontario Human Rights Code.
 We encourage applications from women and gender diverse people of all races, ethnic origins, religions, abilities and sexual orientations.